 For those who really want to take advantage of regular chortling, there are laughter therapy programs all over the nation.
 One offshoot takes the form of Laughter Yoga.
 This practice takes the holistic properties of yoga and incorporates a healthy dose of chuckling.

 A certified laughter yoga teacher named Erika Ruiz states that laughter is bringing new life into her elderly patients.
 She finds that regular laughing can help lower blood pressure.
-Its status as an aerobic activity gives her patients better control over their own energy flow.
+It’s status as an aerobic activity gives her patients a better control over their own energy flow.
 She states that “through laughter, my patients get motivated and feel more energized.”